Lee Samuel Finn

 Lee Samuel Finn was the founding Field Chief Editor of the peer-reviewed journal Frontiers in Astronomy and Space Sciences, and Specialty Chief Editor for its Cosmology section, in which roles he served from the journal's founding until mid-2018.

-According to NASA ADS, as of November 2014 his h index is 55, with 3492 refereed citations; his tori index is 33.5, and the riq index is 193.
+According to NASA ADS, as of November 2024 his h index is 89, with 56,583 refereed citations.
+As of November 2014 his tori index is 33.5, and his riq index is 193.